 Veteran comedian Amanullah passes away at 70

-Veteran comedian Amanullah passed away in a private hospital in Lahore on Friday, family sources confirmed.
+Veteran comedian Amanullah passed away in a private hospital in Lahore on Friday.

 Earlier this month, the veteran actor had been hospitalised in a private hospital in Lahore after his health deteriorated.
 He had been shifted to the hospital for the fourth time as his condition remained unstable.
 He was suffering from multiple medical complexities such as lungs, kidneys and breathing issues.